lichen-liu/apdlb/README.md

         - Change rules for parallelization, autoPar was originally designed to generate openMP parallelism
             - Disallow reduction and lastprivate types of variable sharing
             - When both inner and outer for loops are found to be parallelizable, only parallelize the outer one
-        - Use lambda [=] to capture the scope into a tp task
+        - Use lambda [=] to capture the scope into an ert task
             - shared: readonly, can be caputed by ref or value
             - private: equivalent to firstprivate (does not need to be captured unless declared outside, can be reduced into firstprivate by init the variable)
                 - Fix bug when autoPar incorrectly captures nested normalized loop variables as private